corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Integrate underlying game changes
     * Add an override of the new "Trade Capital" colony designation - add all the related bonuses from the enhanced trade designations
     * Account for the new "Trade Capital" colony designation in enhanced trade districts
+* 7.0.1 Make code more flexible, where possible, with primitive country types

 ## Source Code